castlabs/electron-releases/README.md

-# castLabs Electron Release for Content Security
+# castLabs Electron v3.0.0 for Content Security

 ## Summary

 This is a fork of Electron created with the goal of facilitating the use of Google's Widevine Content Decryption Module (CDM) for DRM-enabled playback within Electron, including support for Verified Media Path (VMP) and protected storage of licenses for offline playback scenarios.
 It is intended to be used as a drop-in replacement for a regular Electron build and currently supports Windows and macOS platforms.

 To achieve this the necessary Widevine DRM components will be installed on first launch and enabled as an option for playback of DRM protected content using common EME APIs.
-By default, if the installation of any Widevine DRM component fails the application will display an error and exit (this can be overridden).
-If the installation successfully completes the application will automatically restart to correctly load the installed components.
+By default, if the installation of any Widevine DRM component fails the application will display an error and exit ([this can be overridden](#widevine-specific-events)).
+If it succeeds an [event](#widevine-specific-events) will be emitted to the applicatoin indicating that Widevine is ready to be used.

 The provided builds are VMP-signed for development use, i.e. using Widevine UAT or servers accepting development clients.
-For production use a license agreement with [Google Widevine](http://www.widevine.com/) is needed to get production certificates for [re-signing the final package](#re-signing).
+For production use a license agreement with [Google Widevine](https://www.widevine.com/) is needed to get production certificates for [re-signing the final package](#re-signing).

 The sections below will describe the additions to the Electron APIs, for anything else refer to the regular Electron documentation: